SalvatoreDag/Progetto-Typescript-Salvatore-D-Agostino/README.md

 # IncluDO - Migrant Training Project

-his project is an example application for managing training courses for migrants, developed using TypeScript.
+This project is an example application for managing training courses for migrants, developed using TypeScript.
 It includes the following functionalities:

 - Management of participant information (migrants).
 - Management of training course information.